PurpleKingdomGames/indigo/README.md

 # Indigo

-Indigo is a non-traditional, proof of concept game engine written in Scala.
-It aims to allow programmers to build games using a purely functional set of APIs, focusing on developer productivity and testing.
+Indigo is a game engine written in Scala for functional programmers.
+It allows game developers to build games using a set of purely functional APIs that are focused on productivity and testing.

-Currently Indigo only exports web games, we hope to support more platforms in the future.
+Indigo is built entirely on Scala.js + WebGL, but it's sbt and Mill plugins will export games for web, desktop (via Electron), and mobile (via Cordova).
+Hypothetically consoles could also be supported.

 Documentation can be found on [indigoengine.io](https://indigoengine.io).

 ## Full local build and test instructions

-> Updated!
-The 0.5.0 release was Scala 2 only, the master branch is now built primarily against the Scala 3 compiler.
-Though we intend to publish to Scala 2 & 3 in the short term, as soon as is viable Scala 2 support will be dropped.

 ### Build requirements